Robotics PhD Student at Columbia Univeristy

 CV| LinkedIn| Google Scholar| Lab Webpage

 Hello!
-My name is Sharfin and I am a fourth year doctoral student at Columbia University.
-I am advised by Matei Ciocarlie and work on mechanical design of robotic manipulators.
+My name is Sharfin and I am a fifth year doctoral student at Columbia University studying robotics.
+I am advised by Matei Ciocarlie and work enabling more capable robots through thoughtful, intelligent hardware design.
 Before my PhD, I worked on design of minimally actuated quasi-passive walkers with Aaron Johnson, Sarah Bergbreiter, and Justin Yim.

 Ph.D., Mechanical Engineering | Columbia University (2021-Present)